Skip to main content

 Typed relations

-Topics connect to each other through typed relations, building a semantic knowledge graph:
+Topics connect to each other through typed relations, building a semantic graph:

 RelationMeaning